ShenPrime/CircleShoot/BACKLOG.md

 ~~-Remove any unused variables - DONE~~

--Rework the horrendous classes

 ~~-Maybe split up index.js into more files instead~~

--More stuff (power ups, enemy types...etc)

 ~~-Create universal function that takes in elements~~ ~~as input and sets their display style to 'none'~~

--General renaming of variables

 ~~-Universal function that takes in an object~~
 ~~and returns its position - DONE~~

--Restructure/reorganize code into better places
-(code relating to enemy should all be in inside enemy)

--Change Health to start at 1 instead of zero cause wtf

 ~~-LINE 253 - Figure out why it doesn't work - DONE~~

+~~-Change Health to start at 1 instead of zero cause wtf - DONE~~

 -Test and refine dropchance till it feels fair
 1 in 10 feels okay. maybe 1 in 20 might be better

 -Powered up Projectiles should oneshot enemies